patricklam/plam.new-webpage/content/top/nz-places.md

 when I was there once, and good yakitori downtown.
 But I haven't really been to Auckland much.
 May be the place to get the best food in NZ, maybe.

+On our way back from Auckland we spent 5 hours in Auckland and got out to the waterfront.
+Lots of restaurants.

 ### Waikato / Bay of Plenty